rightfold/purescript-postgresql-client/README.md

 We can now create our temporary table which we are going to query in this example.
 `execute` ignores result value which is what we want in this case.
+The last `Row0` value indicates that this `Query` doesn't take any additional parameters.

 ```purescript